theNewDynamic/oregonsadventurecoast.com/content/sitepages/claw-some-crab-cake-bake-off.md

 **First Place** prizes will be awarded in both the Amateur and Professional categories.

 > *Each First Place Winner will receive a vacation for two on Oregon’s Adventure Coast, including a 2-night stay at our official Bake Off Hotel the* <a href="https://www.bestwestern.com/en_US/book/hotels-in-coos-bay/best-western-holiday-hotel/propertyCode.38071.html" target="_blank" rel="noopener"><em>Best Western Holiday Hotel Coos Bay</em></a>*, meal vouchers, and Oregon’s Adventure Coast goodies.
-Travel to and from Oregon’s Adventure Coast is not included.* Certificates provided as part of the prize package cannot be replaced if lost, stolen or left home.
+Travel to and from Oregon’s Adventure Coast is not included.* Certificates provided as part of the prize package cannot be replaced if lost, stolen or&nbsp;left&nbsp;home.

-**All Non-Winning Entries** will receive a goodie bag of Oregon’s Adventure Coast products.
+**All Non-Winning Entries**&nbsp;will receive a goodie bag of Oregon’s Adventure Coast products.

-{{< spacer 25 >}}
+{{< spacer 25 >}}{{< spacer "" >}}

 ![Claw-some Crab Cake Bake-Off Example cake in the shape of a red cartoon crab](/img/crab-cake-bake-collage-02.jpg)